koendv/paste_dispenser/README.md

 The leadscrew is 64mm of M4 threaded rod, 0.7mm pitch.
 The leadscrew mates with the M4 threaded insert in the plunger.

 Two options exist for the coupler between motor and leadscrew.
-Choose between the 3D-printed ABS coupler buying an aluminum or nylon coupler.
+Choose between making it yourself or buying one.

 Using and ABS 3D-printed coupler makes for a lightweight instrument.
 However, I'd like to redesign the coupler so mechanical stresses are smaller, and the FDM strands are perpendicular to the shearing forces, not parallel.
 Pending redesign, I'm using an off-the-shelf shaft coupler.